NikhilBagwe/web-dev-notes/JS/14 - Polyfill for bind() method.md

 ## But now suppose an argument needs to be passed in printName() function, our solution won't work.

-- This arguments will be recived in the returned function as below.
+- Solution : Arguments passed in printName() function will be recived in the returned function inside mybind() as below.
+- Also since we were already passing params array, now we will need to concatenate the params array with the 'args2' and send them together.

 ```js
 Function.prototype.mybind = function (...args) {